ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 ---
-$title: Embed & use AMP as data source
+$title: Embed & use AMP as a data source
 $order: 1
 toc: true
 ---
 [TOC]

 If you've invested in AMP but haven't built a Progressive Web App yet, your AMP Pages can dramatically simplify your development of your Progressive Web App.
-In this guide you'll learn how to consume AMP within your Progressive Web App and use your existing AMP Pages as data-source.
+In this guide you'll learn how to consume AMP within your Progressive Web App and use your existing AMP Pages as a data source.

 ## From JSON to AMP

 In the most common scenario, a Progressive Web App is a single page application that connects to a JSON API via Ajax.
 This JSON API then returns sets of data to drive the navigation, and the actual content to render the articles.

 You would then proceed and convert the raw content into usable HTML and render it on the client.
 This process is costly and often hard to maintain.
-Instead, you can reuse your already existing AMP Pages as content source.
+Instead, you can reuse your already existing AMP Pages as a content source.
 Best of all, AMP makes it trivial to do so in just a few lines of code.

 ##  Include "Shadow AMP" in your Progressive Web App

 The first step is to include a special version of AMP we call “Shadow AMP” in your Progressive Web App.
-Yes, that’s right – we load the AMP library in the top level page, but it won’t actually control the top level content.
-It will only “amplify” the portions of our page that we tell it to.
+Yes, that’s right – you load the AMP library in the top level page, but it won’t actually control the top level content.
+It will only “amplify” the portions of our page that you tell it to.

 Include Shadow AMP in the head of your page, like so: